jamesyang124/play-with-category-theory/README.md

 # Thinking Category Theory

-This book is the collection of side notes for the category theory with the example from `Haskell`.
+This book is a collection of side notes for the category theory with the example from `Haskell`.
 It will cover critical `Haskell` terms to help us understanding the other concepts of functional programming in advance.

 Most of code snippets will be in `Haskell` way, but we will try to cover `Scala` version of the implementations which is what we mainly aim for.